-We prepared a checklist to help you decide before and after the funeral.
+We prepared what to do when someone dies checklist to help you decide before and after the funeral.

 #1 – Get legal certification of Death

-As soon as possible, have the death officially pronounced by someone in authority such as a doctor, an emergency medical technician, nursing facility, hospice nurse, coroner or medical examiner.
-This person will fill out the forms certifying the time, cause, and place of death.
+When a loved one dies, have the death officially pronounced by someone in authority, such as a doctor, an emergency medical technician, nursing facility, hospice nurse, coroner, or medical examiner.
+This person will fill out the forms certifying death’s time, cause, and place.

-These steps will help the official death certificate to be prepared.
-The death certificate is necessary for many reasons, including life insurance, benefits, financial and property issues.
+These steps will help the official death certificate be prepared.
+The death certificate is necessary for many reasons, including life insurance, benefits, and financial and property issues.

 - If your loved died at home without hospice care, call 911 and show them the do-not-resuscitate document if you have it.
-Without this document, the paramedics will start emergency procedures, except when the body is pronounced dead.
+The paramedics will start emergency procedures without this document, except when the body is pronounced dead.
 They may also take the body to the emergency room for a doctor to make the declaration.

 Once the death is pronounced, you can work with the funeral director to obtain the actual death certificate.